 Ok, we were a bit disappointed.
 There were quite some bugs in the initial integration of Logitech Harmony and Google Home.
 Guess what?
 It took some time and now the bugs are fixed.
 Time to update this post to reflect the recent improvements in setup and voice commands.
 And, we’ve also tested the integration with the Google Home Hub, which appears to be a helpful Logitech Harmony voice and touch companion.

-A BIG THANK YOU goes to all of you who take the time and share your Google Home & Logitech Harmony experiences and questions in our discussion section, like Andy, Brandon, David, Francis, Jason, Jeremy, drkfiber, DudeDad, Stuart, Viking, Mikell and Nik!
-Only together, we’ll figure it out ..
+A BIG THANK YOU goes to all of you who take the time and share your Google Home & Logitech Harmony experiences, questions and answers in our discussion section, like Andy, Brandon, David, Francis, Jason, Jeremy, drkfiber, DudeDad, Stuart, Viking, Mikell and Nik!
+Only together, we’ll figure it out …

 Jason, thank you for co-testing countless hours, when we were trying to make sense of the initial release.
 You’ve highlighted many concepts I am re-using here!

 - What has changed?

 - Let's set up Harmony for Google Home

 - How to use our new Harmony Integration?